TenacityMind/70-Leetcode-problems-every-data-structure-/README.md

 **Calculate and Update Max Length:** After finding the start (`left`) and end (`right`) of the mountain, the total length is calculated as `right - left + 1`.
 The code then updates the result with this length if it's the longest one found so far using `Math.max(result, ...)`.

+**The Key Optimization - Skip Ahead:** The most clever part of your refined solution is the line `i = right;`.

+* After a mountain has been fully measured, you already know that the elements on its downhill slope cannot be new peaks.

+* By setting the main loop's counter `i` equal to `right`, you jump the search forward to the end of the mountain you just found.

+* This ensures that each element in the array is processed only once, turning the algorithm into a highly efficient single-pass solution.

 This process repeats for every possible peak in the array, ensuring the longest mountain is always found.

 ### Complexity Analysis: